svn2github/ninjafirewall/trunk/readme.txt

 = Possibility to prepend your own PHP code to the firewall =

 You can prepend your own PHP code to the firewall with the help of an [optional user configuration file](http://nintechnet.com/ninjafirewall/wp-edition/help/?htninja).
 It will be processed before WordPress and all its plugins are loaded.
-This is a very powerful feature, and there is almost no limit to what you can do: add your own security rules, manipulated HTTP requests, variables etc.
+This is a very powerful feature, and there is almost no limit to what you can do: add your own security rules, manipulate HTTP requests, variables etc.

 = Low Footprint Firewall =

 NinjaFirewall is very fast, optimised, compact, and requires very low system resource.
-See for yourself: download and install [P3 Plugin Performance Profiler](http://wordpress.org/plugins/p3-profiler/ "") or [Query Monitor](https://wordpress.org/plugins/query-monitor/ "") and compare NinjaFirewall performances with other security plugins.
+See for yourself: download and install [P3 Plugin Performance Profiler](http://wordpress.org/plugins/p3-profiler/ ""), [Query Monitor](https://wordpress.org/plugins/query-monitor/ "") or [Xdebug Profiler](https://xdebug.org/ "") and compare NinjaFirewall performances with other security plugins.

 = Non-Intrusive User Interface =